Tuttotorna/OMNIA/README.md

 How far the output has moved away from its reference structural profile.

-These scores are not about meaning in the human sense.
+These scores are structural diagnostics.

-They are structural diagnostics.
+They are not semantic scores.

 ---